yomidevs/yomitan/README.md

 **I'm having problems importing dictionaries in Firefox, what do I do?**

-Yezichak uses the cross-browser IndexedDB system for storing imported dictionary data into your user profile.
+Yomitan uses the cross-browser IndexedDB system for storing imported dictionary data into your user profile.
 Although everything "just works" in Chrome, depending on settings, Firefox users can run into problems due to browser bugs.
-Yezichak catches errors and tries to offer suggestions about how to work around Firefox issues, but in general at least one of the following solutions should work for you:
+Yomitan catches errors and tries to offer suggestions about how to work around Firefox issues, but in general at least one of the following solutions should work for you:

 *   Make sure you have cookies enabled.
 It appears that disabling them also disables IndexedDB for some reason.
-You can still have cookies be disabled on other sites; just make sure to add the Yezichak extension to the whitelist of whatever tool you are using to restrict cookies.
+You can still have cookies be disabled on other sites; just make sure to add the Yomitan extension to the whitelist of whatever tool you are using to restrict cookies.
 You can get the extension "URL" by looking at the address bar when you have the search page open.
 *   Make sure that you have sufficient disk space available on the drive Firefox uses to store your user profile.